YJRdeKloe/markerless-3D-posture-pipeline/docs/pipeline_manual.md

 # Markerless 3D Posture Estimation Pipeline

+Markerless 3D Posture Estimation of
+Toddlers from Multi-View Video Recordings
+Evaluating Accuracy, Precision, and Generalizability

 This document provides a complete workflow for preparing, calibrating, sampling, annotating, and exporting multi-camera datasets for markerless 3D posture estimation using HybridNet and JARVIS tooling.
 It includes:

 * Required folder structure